Home About Blog Contact

 Car AC repair

-If your car registration is due for renewal in NSW, you’ve probably been asked for a pink slip.
-But what exactly is it, what does it check, and how do you get one?
-This guide covers everything NSW drivers need to know, including how long it’s valid, and how to avoid common fail points.
+If your car registration is up for renewal in NSW you’ve probably been asked for a pink slip.
+But what exactly is it, what does it check and how do you get one?
+This guide covers everything NSW drivers need to know, including how long it’s valid for and how to avoid common fail points.

 What Is a Pink Slip in NSW?

-A pink slip officially called an e-Safety Check, is a roadworthy inspection required to renew the registration of most light vehicles in NSW.
-It confirms that your car meets minimum safety standards before it goes back on the road.
+A pink slip, or in official terms an e-Safety Check, is a roadworthy inspection required to renew the registration of most light vehicles in NSW.
+It makes sure your car is roadworthy enough to be back on the road.

-The inspection is carried out by an authorised mechanic who is licensed by Transport for NSW (TfNSW).
-Once your vehicle passes, the result is submitted digitally to the NSW Roads and Maritime Services (RMS) system, no paperwork required.
+The inspection is performed by an authorised mechanic, licensed by Transport for NSW (TfNSW).
+Once your vehicle passes that result is sent digitally to the NSW Roads and Maritime Services (RMS) system, no paper work needed.

 What Does a Pink Slip Check?

-During the e-Safety inspection, your mechanic will assess all critical safety systems, including:
+For example, during the e-Safety inspection, your mechanic will check all main safety systems:

-• Brakes — pads, rotors, lines, and handbrake function
+• Brakes – pads, rotors, lines, handbrake function

-• Steering and suspension — components, geometry, and response
+• Steering and suspension – parts, geometry and response

-• Windscreen and windows — cracks, chips, and visibility
+• Windscreens and windows – cracks, chips and visibility

 • Seatbelts – operation and condition of all belts

-• Body and chassis — no sharp edges or structural issues
+• Body and chassis – no sharp edges or structural problems

-If everything checks out, the mechanic submits your pass result directly to the RMS.
-If your car fails, you’ll receive a clear written list of what needs attention before a re-inspection can be completed.
+If all is good, the mechanic sends your pass result directly to the RMS.
+If your car fails you will be given a written list of what needs to be looked at before a re-inspection can be completed.

 How Much Does a Pink Slip Cost in NSW?